devthefuture-org/yarn-plugin-fetch/README.md

 ### migration to yarn berry
 - run `yarn set version berry` in your repository
 - https://yarnpkg.com/getting-started/qa#which-files-should-be-gitignored
-- to ensure retrocompatibility, put in your `.yarnrc.yml`: `nodeLinker: pnpm` (recommended, all advantages of pnpm symlink method) or `nodeLinker: node-modules`
+- to ensure retrocompatibility, put in your `.yarnrc.yml`: `nodeLinker: pnpm` (recommended, all advantages of pnpm symlink method) or `nodeLinker: node-modules` (better compatibility)

 ## getting started